SeisSol/SeisSol/Documentation/behind_firewall.rst

         RemoteForward ddddd localhost:8899

-where ddddd is an arbitrary port number with 5 digits.
+where ddddd is an arbitrary port number with 5 digits. ddddd is the port on the remote server that is forwarded to your local machine's port 8899.
 (This number should be different from port number used in other RemoteForward entries.)

 2. Install proxy.py on your local machine.